M2Team/NanaZip/ReadMe.md

 - Inherit all features from 7-Zip 24.05.
 - Support the dark mode for all GUI components.
-- Support the Mica effect to the main window.
+- Support the Mica effect on the main window.
 You will enjoy the full window immersive Mica for all GUI components if you are using dark mode with HDR disabled.
 - Packaging with MSIX for modern deployment experience.